Testing enetcache

 lolli@apoc /var/www/local/git/styleguide $

-can be called with -x
+issue - run can be called with -x for xdebug breakpointing.

-a TYPO3 test instance within .Build/
+a TYPO3 test instance within the .Build/ folder anyway.
+But the functional test

 lolli@apoc /var/www/local/git/styleguide $ ls -l .Build/Web/typo3temp/var/tests/functional-9ad521a/